whizzml/examples/readme.md

         make compile PKG=example-name

-replacing "example-name" with the actual example name.
+replacing `example-name` with the actual example name.
 That will create all of the example's scripts and libraries for you.

 ### Using the web UI